Shovan2018/TestRepo/README.md

 # KONEREPO
-This Repository is for testing KONECORP Project.
+This Repository is for KONECORP Project.